-Infants affected with a disorder that are not identified through NBS.
+Infants affected with the targeted (form of a) disorder that are not identified through NBS.
 Most screens are designed to minimize false negatives (maximizing sensitivity).

 True Negatives

 Infants with in-range NBS results who are not affected with the disorder.